n00b69/woa-op7/guide/edl.md

 - [MSM Download Tool](https://onepluscommunityserver.com/list/Unbrick_Tools/OnePlus_7T_Pro/Global_HD01AA/R/) (OnePlus 7T Pro)

+## Notes
+> [!Warning]
+> If you are here because you want to uninstall Windows rather than because youe phone has been bricked, make sure to back up your data first.
+All of your data will be lost.

 ### Extracting the MSM Download Tool
 - Download the **MSM Download Tool** rom for your device (which should be in .zip format), then extract the contents of the .zip file somewhere.